• Skip to main content

 2. To save a little time you can cook the pound of bacon the day before and leave it in the fridge.
 But remember to reserve the bacon fat because you will need 1 tablespoon for the recipe if you choose to use it.

 3. I’ve heard many people say they cook the rice ahead of time and that fried rice is better when made with chilled rice.
 My friend in Taiwan said she even freezes her rice and throws it in the wok right from the freezer.
-I did try using chilled rice and it was an epic fail for me.
+I did try using chilled rice at one point, and it was an epic fail for me.
 I don’t know if it’s because I use sushi rice which tends to clump together more than medium-grain rice or what.
 But it didn’t come out right.

-4. If you like more scrambled egg in your rice you can beat an egg, scramble in a separate pan and add the scrambled egg to the final product.
+4. If you like scrambled egg in your rice you can beat an egg, scramble in a separate pan and add the scrambled egg to the final product.
 I’ve done that many times too and it’s great.

 5. Crazy as it sounds, the Taiwan version I was obsessed with actually had raisins in it.
 If you are feeling bold, add ¾ cup to your wok when you’re putting the whole dish together.
 It’s really delicious.